 This plants are not very "people friendly".
 Their sap tends to be irritating and most of them feature truly intimidating spines on their leaves that make brushing against them a painful adventure.

 Light: Bright sunlight year-round.
-Consider moving your plants outside during the summer, where they can luxuriate in full sunlight, and make sure they get plenty of winter light.
+Consider moving your plants outside during the summer, where they can luxuriate in full sunlight and make sure they get plenty of winter light.

 Water: In spring, water with warm water just as the soil begins to dry out.
 Don't let the soil become completely dry.
-In the winter and fall, when growth is suspended, water very lightly.
+In winter and fall, when growth is suspended, water very lightly.

-Soil: Use standard succulent or cacti potting mix.
+Soil: Use standard succulent potting mix.

-Fertilizer: Feed in spring and summer; do not feed during fall and winter.
+Fertilizer: Feed in spring and summer.
+Do not feed during fall and winter.

-Agave is not a difficult plant to grow.
-They’re slow-growing and dramatic and will even thrive on a bit of neglect.
-If you’re the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
-If, however, you’re the type of person who likes to set it and forget it, and you have a sunny window, Agave might the way to go.
-Be aware that some of the large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
-They have irritating sap and sometimes very sharp thorns that can cause injuries to small children and even pets.
+Agaves are not a difficult plants to grow.
+They are slow-growing and dramatic and will even thrive on a bit of neglect.
+If you are the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
+If, however, you are the type of person who likes to set it and forget it and you have a sunny window, Agave might the way to go.
+Be aware that some of the large varieties will eventually outgrow your room and Agaves can be aggressive.